kriogenia/empathy-academy-search-path-module/doc/Week5.md

 We had our weekly meeting and strong part is coming, we are starting with the scores.
 That means thinking about all the fields, how to evaluate them, adding a new index...
 This week looks tough but pretty funny.

+##2021-03-24
+First things first, will need to add the ratings to our current index.
+I was searching a couple of hours how to handle this.
+It looks like bulk updating is the way to go.
+So, finally I created a new common object, the ImdbRatings to manage the ratings with a different object.